-The cost of a cruise can add up quickly and its easy for costs to spiral out of control.
-Drinks, wifi, dining and shopping can leave you will a eye-watering bill at the end of your cruse.
-So, we list 30 easy tips to save money on your next cruise.
+The cost of a cruise can add up quickly and it’s easy for costs to spiral out of control.
+Drinks, wifi, dining and shopping can leave you will an eye-watering bill at the end of your cruise.
+So, we list 30 money saving cruise tips for your next cruise.

 How to save money when booking a cruise

 1. Choose a lower grade stateroom or an obstructed cabin.

 You can get big savings by downgrading your stateroom or choosing a different location.
 Also, look for an obstructed staterooms.
 These can feature a small part of your view obstructed and offer a big discount.

 If you are not fussy about where on the ship your cabin is, book a guaranteed cabin.
 These are much cheaper but are usually excluded for extra promotions such as all-inclusive deals.